Leejere/mobile-philly/_posts/2022-12-21-5-bike-and-indego.md

 ### Interactive folium heatmap

 Map shows the star ratings distribution in Philadelphia area, 1-9 represents stars from 1,1.5,2,2.5,3...5.
-You can see many 5 star rating Yelp business are located along the Board Street, and clustring at center city along Walnut,Chestnut and Market Street.
+You can see many 5 star-rating Yelp business are located along the Board Street, and clustring at center city along Walnut,Chestnut and Market Street.

 <div id="folium-chart-1"></div>